 When an event occurs within the OT network, this information must be logged, analyzed, and potentially acted upon.
 This is the job of the Security Information and Event Management (SIEM) system in combination with a Security Operations Center (which is often cloud based).
 Together, they serve as the central hub of the organization’s cybersecurity strategy, keeping track of events and anomalies within the system and then acting upon any detected threats.

 The job of a threat hunting engine, usually situated at level 3 on the OT network, is to proactively monitor for malicious data that could be a security threat traveling on the network.
-Recall that the zero-trust strategy assumes any device, at any time, can become malicious.
+Recall that the Zero Trust strategy assumes any device, at any time, can become malicious.
 In general, this type of engine will create hypotheses based on available normal data patterns within the network, as well as knowledge of current threat intelligence.
 From there, those hypotheses will be investigated by the engine to detect and then address potential security threats.

 As an example, a threat hunting engine will constantly interrogate devices on the network for their credentials and compare them with those of known OT assets.
 Only known assets are permitted to communicate on the network, within their specifically allocated security level.
 In addition, a threat hunting engine will scan for known OT/ICS specific threats.
 To robustly secure an OT network, all levels, and directions of traffic within the Purdue model must be monitored, as if an attack has already occurred, to reduce its reach.

-Remain in Operation amid an Attack
+Remain in Operation Amidst an Attack

-The concept of zero trust architecture has become critical to securing operational technology (OT) networks.
+The concept of Zero Trust architecture has become critical to securing operational technology (OT) networks.
 As cyber threats continue to evolve, companies must take a proactive approach that trusts nothing and always assumes the worst.
 This approach involves continuous identification, authentication, and monitoring of devices on the network.
-To implement zero trust, it’s essential to start with an IT/OT assessment to understand the network’s layout.
+To implement Zero Trust, it’s essential to start with an IT/OT assessment to understand the network’s layout.

 Click Below to read Part One of this blog series